kasperjunge/toucans/README.md

 # funcflow 🍉

 ## Usage Examples 👩‍💻
-How to use funcflow for swift prompt development.
+How to use toucans for swift prompt development.